- 2013-14 UALR Undergraduate Catalog for the Department

 Transferring from Another Institution

 Students planning to transfer to UALR from other institutions are encouraged to contact Dr. Jovanovic to discuss the courses that will apply toward the¬†architectural and construction engineering degree at UALR.
 Most community colleges do not offer all of the necessary freshman and sophomore level courses in math, science, and engineering.
-Students transferring from community colleges should not expect to be able to complete the¬†architectural and construction engineering major in two or three years.
+Most students transferring from community colleges should not expect to be able to complete the¬†architectural and construction engineering major in two or even¬†three years.
 An engineering major generally requires at least four years starting from the semester in which the calculus sequence is started.

 Potential transfer students from community colleges should also be aware that the¬†architectural and construction engineering program requires a much smaller number of general education (core, basics, etc.) courses than are required for most associate degrees.
 Taking additional general education courses at the community college will delay entry into and completion of the¬†architectural and construction engineering program.
-The¬†architectural and construction engineering program requires only:
+The¬†architectural and construction engineering program requires:

 - English Composition I and II (6 hours)